Texas A&M University Class of 2014

 Summer 2014–present: Texas Center for Applied Technology — full-time software developer specializing in JavaScript web applications and PHP rapid prototyping.

-August 2019–May 2020: Seminarian, Diocese of Austin — Discernment of Catholic priesthood, pastoral development, education in philosophy and theology.
+August 2019–May 2020: Seminarian, Diocese of Austin — Discernment of Catholic priesthood, pastoral development, education in philosophy and theology at Holy Trinity Seminary in Irving, TX.
 I like to call this time my “sabbatical” from TCAT.

 Summer 2012, Summer 2013, Winter 2013: Texas Center for Applied Technology — student developer on numerous high-impact projects: developed several user interface components and visualizations.